 The program includes talks on aspects of professional development such as communicating your research or involving consumers in your work.
 Importantly, the grant recipients also hear from and meet the community fundraisers who enable us to fund their research.
 Find out more here.

-In 2017 we established a Cure Cancer Australia mentoring program, offering two mentors from our alumni group for every new grant recipient.
+In 2017 we established a Cure Cancer Mentoring Program, offering mentors from our alumni group for every new grant recipient.

 Researcher of the Year Award